 - How many people across all the teams in your organisation have digital skills and expertise?

-- Do you have an agreed set of digital competencies which are a part of every job in your organisation?
+- Do you have an agreed set of digital behavioural or skills competencies which are a part of every job in your organisation?

 Capacity: five levels of maturity